Los Angeles & Ventura County Probate Attorneys

 **FREE** Initial Consultation!
 Call Now!

-In addition, if the decedent was a resident of another state at the time of death and owned real estate in Southern California, we can also help.
+In addition, we can also help when the decedent was a resident of another state at the time of death and owned real estate in Southern California.

 Call or email us for a FREE consultation and get quick answers to your questions.